openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 ### Tweening

 So far we've learned how to use a bunch of control points to create an intersting curve in space.
-We've used our parameter $t$ to simulate the time it takes to draw each point on the curve, but never really tested what it looks like to run it through time.
+We've used our parameter $t$ to simulate the time it takes to draw each point on the curve.
+We also implicitly assumed that time runs only in the period that we let it run in, in the case of our examples, between 0 and 1.
+But we never really tested what it looks like to run all of that in real time.

-** //TODO: Finish **
+**//TODO: Drawing of a smoothstep curve **

+Apparently, it's not that different from running it through space.
+By looking at the $x$ dimension of this graph as time and the $y$ dimension of this graph as a value for our creation, we can see some patterns of animation forming.
+The trick is simple: think of all of the values that need to change in your animation, and control them using functions.

 #### Example:
 ** //TODO: Make a ball bounce, an eye blink, and a door to slam from the wind. **

+Tweening is not yet a standard part of the openFrameworks library.
+In the meantime, some nice utility functions for tweening are available in the ofxTween library.

 ## More Dimensions: Some Linear Algebra
 Until now, we explored several ideas on how to change what's going on the number line.
 That's cool, but we want to know how to do graphics, and graphics has more than one dimension.
 Our ancient Mathematician ancestors (Just kidding, most important Mathematicians die before 30.
 Not kidding) also faced this problem when trying to address the space of shapes and structures, and invented some complex machinery to do so.
 The fancy name for this machinery is _Linear Algebra_, which is exactly what it sounds like: using algebraic operations (add and multiply, mostly), in order to control many lines.